Important information about the coronavirus (COVID- Coronavirus (COVID-19)

 Face to face appointments will be by GP invite only after Triage.
 Please DO NOT enter or attend the surgery without being asked to by a GP.

 Please do not bring paper repeat requests to the surgery.
-Sick notes must only be ordered on-line via online consult
+Sick notes must only be ordered on-line via our Online Service

 If you do not have access to the internet, please telephone us but please be patient as we have been inundated with calls since the changes to our service on Monday.
 Thank you for your understanding at this very difficult time